 This course examines divergent explanations for development and underdevelopment.
-Emphasis is placed upon the concepts and theories which highlight the political process and political actors involved in the politics of development.
+Emphasized are the concepts and theories that highlight the political process and political actors involved in the politics of development.
 Attention is given to the role of international political and economic organizations in the development process.
 Where appropriate, country studies are examined to illustrate theoretical dimensions.
-Prerequisites: IRPS 150 and 250.
+Prerequisites: IRPS 150 and IRPS 250.